 Many people join a gym or go running, but not everyone has to.
-To start and stay motivated, find an activity that feels enjoyable and is manageable for you.
+To start and stay motivated, find an activity that feels enjoyable and manageable for you.
 Everyone has their own preference.
 Don't be shy, exercise can take some trial and error!

 Working out is different for everybody; different body types respond differently to physical activity.
 Just because results are not immediately visible to you, does not mean you have not become stronger, be it physically or mentally.

 Sure, some people thrive on setting goals and beating challenges.
 But if this is not you and the idea of one goal after another isn't natural, just focus on enjoying the experience.
-As long as you find something manageable enough to keep in your routine, that is already progress in itself.
+As long as you find something manageable enough to keep in your routine, that is already progressing in itself.

 The workout doesn’t have to be 30 minutes or even an hour right from the start.
 It is better to do a little today and come back tomorrow, than exhaust yourself and not think about it again for another six months (or a year).
 This is also to prevent injuries from overdoing new movements.

 This is a great option for those less accustomed to speed-required or weighted training.
 Yoga involves a combination of physical postures and a focus on breathing.
-Yoga emphasises releasing tension and achieving relaxation.
+Yoga emphasizes releasing tension and achieving relaxation.
 Trying to hold some of the positions will help you find better balance and also ease any tense muscles from having been sedentary for a while.
-Some of the long-term benefits include better sleep, better stamina, lower blood pressure and many more.
+Some of the long-term benefits include better sleep, better stamina, lower blood pressure, and many more.

-With resemblance to yoga, Pilates is also a low impact exercise that involves different movements to strengthen muscles as well as improve posture and alignment.
+With a resemblance to yoga, Pilates is also a low-impact exercise that involves different movements to strengthen muscles as well as improve posture and alignment.
 Pilates can involve equipment such as a reformer but for starters, a simple yoga mat and adequate space will do.
 Pilates makes use of a diverse range of movements that works the whole body, and you are to do each movement in slow, but controlled reps.
 Also focusing on form and breathing, this is another option for improving strength and flexibility.

 There are currently many apps and online videos to guide you through exercises such as Pilates and yoga, and the sessions often only last 5-10 minutes.
 Check out this guide to find out more!

 Dancing is a great form of cardio exercise and involves endless varieties.
 All it takes is for you to play your favorite music and move along to the rhythm.
-It can be upbeat for more fast paced or slow for lower effort movements.
+It can be upbeat for more fast-paced or slow for lower-effort movements.
 If you were not much of a dancer before, don't worry!
 There are many classes available such as Zumba or Hip Hop classes, all accessible on YouTube or through local venues in Hong Kong.

-Consider starting out earlier and take the stairs, or get off one stop early and walk the extra distance if you head to work.
+Consider starting out earlier and taking the stairs, or get off one stop early and walk the extra distance when you head to work.
 If you are working from home, it can also be house walking; simply move around while you are going about your daily routine.
 This won’t take much more than 10-15 minutes; it can stimulate blood flow and you won’t even have to think much about it.